Montessori Schools Archives

 Looking for a more child-centered education for your kids?
-See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in Spain:
+See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in Luxembourg:

-The English Montessori School is an international school located in Madrid.
-The school combines the English national curriculum with the pedagogical approach of the Montessori system.
-Students from 3 to 18 study in a welcoming, encouraging learning environment at the English Montessori School.
+The Bilingual Montessori School of Paris is a network of international schools with three locations across the city.
+The schools offer a unique bilingual Montessori education for children from 2 to 12 years.
+Give your child the best start in life with The Bilingual Montessori School of Paris.

-Montessori School Madrid is a network of international schools with four locations across the city.
-They combine the best aspects of the British educational system with the philosophy of Montessori.
-If you’re looking for a well-rounded education in Madrid, consider the city’s Montessori Schools.
+Montessori Hossegor is an international school located in Soorts-Hossegor.
+The school offers a Montessori education for children from 2 to 11 years in a caring, welcoming environment.
+For a bilingual education in both English and French, consider enrolling your child at the Montessori Hossegor.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing